bracerino/convergence-vasp-gui/README.md

 # convergence-tests-vasp-gui
 GUI for automatic creation of POTCAR for POSCAR and calculations energy cut-off (Ecut) and k-space sampling convergence in VASP.
-Video tutorial will be available at June.
+Video tutorial here: **[YouTube](https://youtu.be/lCK-NT9ejHQ)**.
 GUI is based on collection of my previous VASP scripts: https://github.com/bracerino/VASP_scripts.

 ![GUI for VASP convergence tests and automatic creation of POTCAR](vasp_convergence_gui/1.png)